dpastling/plethora/README.md

 ```

 The resulting file `test_read_depth.bed` has the coverage for each domain.
 The reads were
 simulated from NBPF1\_CON1\_1 at 30x coverage.
-Bases on prior work, we expect to
+Based on prior work, we expect to
 find that most reads align to NBPF1\_CON1\_1, but some reads will map to one of
 the other CON1 domains of NBPF1 or to NBPF1L.